Characterization of temperatures associated to Schrodinger operators with initial data in BMO spaces: Introduction and statement of the main result

 which implies $V\in B_q$ for every $q\in (1, \infty)$ with a uniform constant.

 This article is organized as follows.
 In Section 2, we recall some preliminary results including the kernel estimates of the heat, the $H^1_{\L}(\RR)$ and ${\rm BMO}_{\L}(\RR)$ spaces associated to the Schr\"odinger operators and certain properties of ${\mathbb L}$-carolic functions.
 In Section 3, we will prove our main result, Theorem~\ref{th1.1}.
+In Section 4, we will extend the method for the space ${\rm BMO}_{\L}(\RR)$ in Section 3 to obtain some generalizations to Lipschitz-type spaces ${\Lambda}_{\L}^{\alpha}(\RR)$ for $\alpha\in (0, 1)$.